gmvoit/ExpCGM/Notebooks.md

 * [MSU Essentials](/ExpCGM/notebooks/MSUEssentials) shows how to use Python to reproduce the plot on the [Essentials](/ExpCGM/descriptions/Essentials) page illustrating the relationship between atmospheric radius and atmospheric specific energy in **ExpCGM**.

-* [MSU Generalizable](/ExpCGM/notebooks/MSUGeneralizable) shows how to extend the code in the [MSU Essentials](/ExpCGM/notebooks/MSUEssentials) notebook, so that user-defined pressure profiles and potential wells can be incorporated into **ExpCGM**.
+* [MSU Generalizable](/ExpCGM/notebooks/MSUGeneralizable) shows how to extend the Python code in the [MSU Essentials](/ExpCGM/notebooks/MSUEssentials) notebook, so that user-defined pressure profiles and potential wells can be incorporated into **ExpCGM**.

 {: .warning}
 The notebooks currently in this section of the website are prototypes that are in the process of being corrected and refined.